-The room was quiet and a perfect retreat from the outside world if a break was what you were looking for, although I suspect most people would head straight out for either a spot of culture – The National History Museum, Science Museum and Victoria and Albert are all just a few minutes’ walk away – or to explore nearby Hyde Park and Kensington Gardens.
+The room was quiet and a perfect retreat from the outside world if a break was what you were looking for, although I suspect most people would head straight out for either a spot of culture for the aforementioned museums or to explore nearby Hyde Park and Kensington Gardens.

 There are some lovely shops and cafes in South Kensington too – I was particularly taken by Maitre Choux just around the corner – and for people who don’t want to leave the hotel at all, there is a very nice lounge area downstairs where various business meetings were taking place, as well as families having afternoon tea, and several people just relaxing over a book or a drink.

 The room scored highly on having power points right next to the bed, solving the usual night-time hunt for somewhere to charge my phone, and the Caesar salad I ordered arrived promptly.

 There was a smart espresso machine in the room, but no fresh milk, and when I asked for some to be brought up, it arrived with room service bill for £2.50 (the hotel manager later said that was an error).

 Thankfully the bar downstairs was as good as I remembered it and it was good to meet acclaimed mixologist and new manager at K Bar, Ben Manchester, again.
 The cocktails themselves were excellent.
 My friend Ciara and I started off with an Aviation – gin, Luxardo Maraschino, violet liqueur and lemon juice – and a Final Letter, also gin, but with Green Chartreuse and St Germain elderflower.